-The first thing you have to understand about data management is that your business creates and receives a lot of data that it can use.
-The first problem that you’ll see when attempting to set up comprehensive data management is that your data is likely strewn about around your network.
+The first thing you must understand about data management is that your business has a lot of data that it can use.
+The first problem that you’ll see when attempting to set up comprehensive data management is that your data is not organized around your network.
 There is data on your old servers, on your new servers, in the cloud, and on disks that all could be used to provide you the best look at your business.

 To manage this properly, you’ll first want to identify your storage needs.
 If you can centralize your storage simply, without incurring too much additional cost, you’ll want to try to do that.
-If you are worried that you will struggle to find the right data storage solutions, or you need help ascertaining where all your data is, you may want to contact an IT professional like Symmetric IT Group to help you ascertain your options.
+If you are worried that you will struggle to find the right data storage solutions, or you need help ascertaining where all your data is, you may want to contact the IT professionals at Symmetric IT Group to help you ascertain your options.
+You can look at our enterprise solutions page to find out some ways we can help.
 Either way, once your data is in one place, this more inclusive data management system will allow you to do a lot more.

 What is BI and BA?

 It is important that you understand that these two terms are not synonymous.
-In fact, there is a pretty big difference between the two.
-Business analysis, or BA, is the act and practices a company goes through to to define why the strategies and processes that have been utilized by the company are performing the way they are.
+Business analysis, or BA, is the act and practices a company goes through to define why the strategies and processes that have been utilized by the company are performing the way they are.
 If adjustments are required, the business analyst will identify inefficiencies or ineffectiveness and use the data to help predict an outcome and suggest solutions to help an organization optimize that outcome.

-If you haven’t started utilizing your company’s data to learn more about your business, consider reaching out to one of Symmetric IT Group’s professional IT consultants.
-We can provide you with a more detailed description of data management tools, backup, and recovery; and, how they can work to help you build a better business.
+If you haven’t started utilizing your company’s data to learn more about your business, consider reaching out to Symmetric IT Group, professional IT consultants.
+We can provide you with a more detailed description of data management planning, backup, and recovery; and, how they can work to help you build a better Florida business.
 Call us today at (813) 749-0895.